WHAT. THE.... frequently asked questions ...

 Here you will find information on many things pertaining to freelance storytelling life in Scotland and signposts to support in our community.

 Can’t find the information you are after?
-Get in touch with the SSF’s National Development Officer who will try their best to help, do a bit of research and add it to this section.
+Get in touch with the SSF’s National Storytelling Development Officer who will try their best to help, do a bit of research and add it to this section.

 [email protected]